MiladJoodi/MiladJoodi/README.md

 As a **MERN Stack Developer**, I build user-friendly web applications with a focus on performance and scalability.
 I have a strong foundation in **JavaScript** and hands-on experience with **React, Node.js, Express, and MongoDB**.
 Recently, I've expanded my skill set to include **Next.js and TypeScript**.

 Over the years, I've refined my ability to write clean, maintainable code that serves both users and development teams.
 I'm always eager to learn, grow, and explore new technologies.
-If you have any insights or guidance, I’d love to hear from you!
+If you have any insights or guidance, I’d love to hear from you!.

 ### 🔹 Tech Stack: